-Diluting a dish is one of the easiest dishes to dilute due to its high liquid content.
-All that is needed to lessen the spice in a soup is to add more of the base stock as well as more vegetables, meat, or other ingredients.
+Soup is one of the easiest dishes to dilute due to its high liquid content.
+All that is needed to lessen the spice in a soup is to add more of the base stock and more vegetables, meat, or other ingredients.
 Add more stock rather than water to help preserve the flavor.
 You may also need to increase the amounts of some spices to ensure that the extra liquid and other ingredients do not make it bland.
-Another option is to make another batch of soup and to add it to the first.
+Another option is to make another batch of soup and add it to the first.

-Of course, dilution will mean that you have more leftovers but at least you won’t have to throw your soup out.
+Of course, dilution will mean that you have more leftovers, but at least you won’t have to throw your soup out.

 If the heat is coming from chili peppers, adding dairy to your soup may work.
 Dairy contains a protein called casein that binds with the capsaicin in peppers, which is the compound that makes them hot.
-This allows the dairy products to tone down their heat.
+This allows dairy products to tone down their heat.
 Add milk, half and half, or cream to your soup to help neutralize excessive chili pepper heat.
 Note this is very similar to the best way to curb chili burn.

 If the soup’s heat is coming from black pepper, then you can add alcohol for a similar effect.
 The compound that gives black pepper its heat is called piperine and is soluble in alcohol.
-Depending on the type of soup, you can use wine or even vodka to neutralize the heat.
+Depending on the type of soup, you can use wine or vodka to neutralize the heat.

 As with the dairy and alcohol options above, this method may not be suitable for all soups.
 Consider your flavor profile carefully before you add acidic ingredients to your soup.
 Your options include tomato, citrus, or vinegar.